AliKelDev/Alikel-Linkgen/README.md

 -   Exploring more advanced AI capabilities for Kei, potentially analysis of broader market trends or more specific profile analysis (maybe image analysis via Moondream if feasible).
 -   Adding more specific search templates based on user needs.
 -   Potentially exploring more agentic functions for Kei to perform multi-step tasks.
+-   Chrome Web Store publication for easier extension distribution and auto-updates.

 ## License